 Absences will only be excused and final exams are allowed to be made up if a doctor's note or special circumstances are approved by the Director of Guidance, Deans & Security.
-The student is responsible to make arrangements with individual teachers and will have one (1) week to complete the final exams.
+The student is responsible to work with their counselor, to make arrangements to complete final exams.
+Students are given one (1) week to make-up exams after the last final exam date.